rapidminer/python-rapidminer/README.md

 df = connector.run_process("//Samples/processes/02_Preprocessing/01_Normalization")
 ```

 You will get the results as `pandas` `DataFrames`.
 You can also define inputs, and many more.
-For more examples, see the [examples notebook](examples/studio_examples.ipynb)
+For more examples, see the [Studio examples notebook](examples/studio_examples.ipynb).

 ## Server